swiftlang/swift/docs/TypeChecker.rst

 The simplification process breaks down constraints into simpler constraints, and each different kind of constraint is handled by different rules based on the Swift type system.
-The constraints fall into four categories: relational constraints, member constraints, literal constraints, and archetype constraints.
-Only the first two kinds of constraints have interesting simplification rules, and are discussed in the following sections.
+The constraints fall intofive categories: relational constraints, member constraints, type properties, conjunctions, and disjunctions.
+Only the first three kinds of constraints have interesting simplification rules, and are discussed in the following sections.